-Six large wildfires were selected representing wildfires from a wide range of geographic areas with varying incident objectives, strategic courses of actions and differing costs.
-As noted previously, each wildfire is a unique event that is situationally dependent.
-Suppression response and costs are influenced by a multitude of factors, including location, vegetation, values at risk, socio-political setting, hazards, and availability of resources.
-To address this variability during sampling, wildfires were selected to illustrate diverse situations and responses as well as outcomes.
+Six large wildfires were selected representing wildfires from a wide range of geographic areas with varying incident objectives, strategic course of actions and differing costs.
 Additional information is provided from general program data analysis.
-Looking at individual events and general program information helps to determine common themes that can be used to enhance programs.
+Wildfires are unique events and their outcomes are highly situationally dependent; thus, looking at individual events and general program information helps to determine common themes from which to enhance programs.

 Blue River Fire was started by lightning on June 5, 2020, on the San Carlos Apache Reservation in Arizona.
 The wildfire was managed under a full suppression strategy due to the threat to commercial timber and historic structures.
 The fire was contained on June 25, 2020, at 30,408 acres at an estimated cost of \$1.43 million.
-No structures were reported lost and no significant injuries were reported.
-Values at risk were cultural sites, Threatened and Endangered (T&E) fish species, livestock and range improvements.
+No structures were reported lost and no significant injuries reported.
+Values-at-risk were cultural sites, threatened and endangered (T&E) fish species, and livestock and range improvements.
 The wildfire's benefit to the landscape was the reduction of encroaching woody species and improving grassland conditions by restoring native plant communities for both livestock and wildlife.
-The Blue River fire had minimal impacts to important riparian zones along the Blue River.
-Locations where the fire encroached benefitted by the cooler backing fire.
+The Blue River fire had minimal impacts to important riparian zones along the Blue River with locations where the fire encroached benefitted by the cooler backing fire.
 Grazing practices within the fire footprint prior to the incident also provided an effective fuels treatment in the grassland areas to reduce fire behavior.

 Caldwell Fire was started by lightning on July 22, 2020, in Lava Beds National Monument (NM) in California.
 The wildfire was managed under a full suppression strategy due to the immediate threat to the NM headquarters and housing.
 The fire was contained on September 1, 2020, at 80,890 acres with a total cost of \$255,000.
-Values at risk were private residences and businesses, commercial timberland, agricultural lands, cultural sites, and infrastructure for communications and electricity, as well as habitat for sage-grouse, northern spotted owl and short-nose sucker and lost river sucker on the Modoc National Wildlife Refuge.
+Values-at-risk were private residences and businesses, commercial timberland, agricultural lands, cultural sites and infrastructure for communications and electricity as well as habitat for sage-grouse, northern spotted owl and short-nose sucker and lost river sucker on the Modoc National Wildlife Refuge.
 Management objectives supported the reintroduction of fire so that it could assume its natural role and minimize resource damage on the land.
 Ponderosa pine forests in the NM that were previously treated with prescribed burns had positive impacts on fire severity.
 Mechanical thinning of juniper coupled with prescribed fire provided for firefighter safety and allowed operational options that would not have been available if previous work had not occurred.
-To protect cultural and natural resources from erosion and sedimentation resulting from suppression activities, the NM is working on site stabilization over nine acres.
+To protect cultural and natural resources from erosion and sedimentation resulting from suppression activities, NM staff are working on site stabilization over nine acres.
 A total of 313 acres where a planned fuels treatment was scheduled was partially burned helping to meet management objectives.
 Six structures were lost with no reported significant injuries or fatalities.